My Dear Sisters and Brothers in Christ,

 I reiterate my heartfelt apology to victims of sexual abuse by Catholic Church personnel.
 I also apologise to their families and all who have shared their suffering.
-Victims, survivors and their families must receive respect, justice and compassion.
-For the victims and survivors, for the Catholic community and for many in the wider Australian community, this hearing may be a difficult and distressing time, as the Royal Commission reviews the evidence it has already received and seeks to understand why and how this tragedy has occurred.
-Should you feel that pastoral support or counselling would be of assistance to you, please contact the Diocese on 1800 225 922 and the appropriate support can be arranged.
+Victims and their families must receive respect, justice and compassion.
+I am conscious that the pain of those who have suffered abuse and of their families may be heightened as the Royal Commission carries out its work.
+Should you feel that pastoral support or counselling would be of assistance to you, please contact the Diocese on 02 4222 2400 and the appropriate support can be arranged.

 I again strongly urge any person with a complaint of mistreatment or abuse to come forward to the appropriate authority.
 If the complaint is of a criminal nature, please notify the police through the Police Assistance Line on 131 444.
-If you need assistance with this, or if the matter is not of a criminal nature, please contact the Diocese on 1800 225 922.
+I also encourage you to contact the Royal Commission Support Line on 1800 099 340.
+If you need assistance with this, or if the matter is not of a criminal nature, please contact the Diocese on (02) 4222 2400.

-Pope Francis has urged the whole Church to “find the courage needed to take all necessary measures and to protect in every way the lives of our children, so that such crimes may never be repeated”.
-I renew my invitation to all people of the Diocese to join me in prayer for the continuing work of the Royal Commission that our combined efforts may lead to the greater protection of children and vulnerable adults, and to justice and healing for victims of sexual abuse.
+I affirm again the commitment of the Diocese to work with the Royal Commission and am hopeful that the Commission will be given the time required to accomplish its task well.
+I renew my invitation to all people of the Diocese to join me in prayer for the continuing work of the Royal Commission that our combined efforts may lead to the greater protection of children and to justice and healing for victims of sexual abuse.

 Bishop of Wollongong